Ricci-Positive Metrics on Connected Sums of Projective Spaces: Connected Sums of Product Spaces

-We will now define a metric on each of the $(M_i^n\setminus D^n)\times S^m$.
-Let $g_i$ be the metric that is assumed to exist on $(N^n\setminus D^n)$ in the hypotheses of the proposition, with positive Ricci curvature and round, convex boundary.
-Consider first the product metric $g_i+ \rho ds_m^2$ on $(M_i^n\setminus D^n)\times S^m$.
-The Ricci tensor of product metrics splits with respect the usual splitting of the tangent space of a product, thus $g_i+ \rho ds_m^2$ has positive Ricci curvature.
+We have assumed that there are core metrics on $N_i^n$ for $i>0$, but note that $N_0^n= S^n$ also admits a core metric, specifically $ds_{n}^2$ restricted to a geodesic ball of radius $r< \pi/2 $.
+We will assume therefore that the $N_i^n$ all admit core metrics $g_i$, and we will use these core metrics to define a metric on $(N_i^n\setminus D^n)\times S^m$.
+Consider first the product metric $g_i+ \rho ds_m^2$ on $(N_i^n\setminus D^n)\times S^m$, clearly this metric has positive Ricci curvature.
 However, the second fundamental form of the boundary restricted to $TS^m$ is zero.
 To apply Lemma \ref{glue}, we will need the boundary to be convex.
-This can be achieved by warping the product metric near the boundary.
+This can be achieved by bending the boundary slightly, and if the bend is slight enough, this can be done without upsetting positive Ricci curvature.